wearebase/base-bash-bosh/README.md

     ./bin/bosh install-remote <environment-name>

 The script is called with one parameter.
 This is the name of the environment you wish to setup the folder structure on.
-It will be created within the REMOTE_ROOT as defined in `config/environments/<environment-name>.env`.
+It create the PROJECT_DIR folder as defined in `config/environments/<environment-name>.env` and the folders required within it.

 ## General Usage